Oksana Shachko: Activism

-In 2008, together with Anna Hutsol and Alexandra Shevchenko, Shachko founded the feminist activist group FEMEN.
-The group initially protested about issues affecting women students, but rapidly moved on to demonstrating against the sexual exploitation of Ukrainian women and against sex tourism in 2008.
-Initially, FEMEN gained attention by demonstrating while dressed in underwear: however, in August 2009, Shachko bared her breasts at a protest in Kiev.
-Since then, FEMEN activists have regularly protested topless and broadened their agenda to women's rights and civil rights in Ukraine and around the world.
+In 2008, together with Anna Hutsol and Alexandra Shevchenko, Shachko founded the feminist activist group Femen.
+The group initially protested about issues affecting women students but rapidly moved on to demonstrating against the sexual exploitation of Ukrainian women and against sex tourism in 2008.
+Initially, Femen gained attention by demonstrating while dressed in underwear: however, in August 2009, Shachko bared her breasts at a protest in Kyiv.
+Since then, Femen activists have regularly protested topless and broadened their agenda to women's rights and civil rights in Ukraine and around the world.

-Members of FEMEN, including Shachko, were detained on numerous occasions.
-Probably the worst episode had happened in 2011, when a group of activists demanded the release of political prisoners in the Belarusian capital Minsk.
+Members of Femen, including Shachko, were detained on numerous occasions.
+Probably the worst episode happened in 2011, when a group of activists demanded the release of political prisoners in the Belarusian capital Minsk.
 Shachko and two other women were kidnapped by the Belarusian KGB, taken to a forest, made to strip, doused with oil and threatened with being set on fire.

-Shachko worked together with French writer Galia Ackerman who produced a history of FEMEN which was published by Calmann-Lévy in 2013.
+Shachko worked together with French writer Galia Ackerman who produced a history of Femen which was published by Calmann-Lévy in 2013.
 In 2014, the award-winning documentary film about Shachko, Je suis Femen (I am Femen) by filmmaker Alain Margot was released.

-France granted her political refugee status in 2013, after several attacks by security forces connected to Vladimir Putin, a target of FEMEN protests along with the French Front National.
-She lived in Paris working as a painter.
+France granted her political refugee status in 2013, after several attacks by security forces connected to Vladimir Putin, a target of Femen protests along with the French Front National.
+She lived in Paris, working as a painter.